microcks/microcks.io/content/blog/beyond-code-open-source-mentorship.md

 Yet, despite this adoption, we've noticed something troubling: many users remain **silent beneficiaries**.

-They download, deploy, and benefit from Microcks—but when we reach out for feedback, feature requests, or documentation help, the response is often silence.
+They download, deploy, and benefit from Microcks, but the response is often silent when we reach out for feedback, feature requests, or documentation help.

 This creates a paradox: while usage metrics climb, **lack of engagement** makes it difficult to prioritize development, understand real-world pain points, or build the collaborative ecosystem that makes open source sustainable.

 We find ourselves making decisions in a vacuum, unsure if we’re solving the right problems.

 > This isn't about demanding gratitude.
-We know not everyone can contribute code—but there’s a vast middle ground between passive consumption and active development.
+We know not everyone can contribute code, but there’s a vast middle ground between passive consumption and active development.

 ## The Cost of Silence